 Some well-known examples of websites include Wikipedia, Facebook, and Evernote, etc.

-Difference Between a Blog and a Website
+7 Important Differences Between a Blog and a Website

 Both blogs and websites make up an integral part of the online information flux.
 Now that you know the basics of a blog and a website, we can start our blog vs website showdown.